Are your children excited about their academic goals?

 Achieve a high GPA

-A high GPA (grade point average) is not the main thing to focus on.
+Getting a high GPA (grade point average) is not the main thing to focus on.

 A grade is just a letter on a page.
 There’s no doubt that it’s possible to lead a fulfilling and successful life without straight A’s.